 With pretty much every genre of music the drums are the backbone, holding everything together and providing the groove.
-And for many electronic music producers, drums are often the starting point when beginning a new track, so it’s crucial to get them right.
-Here are our ten top beat production tips to help set your drum programming apart from the crowd.
+And for many electronic music producers, drums are often the starting point when beginning a new track, so getting them right is crucial.
+Without further ado, here are our ten top beat production tips to help set your drum programming apart from the crowd.

 While quantisation is massively useful for tidying up less than perfect recordings, it’s certainly a double edged sword.
 Rigid quantisation is a sure-fire way to strip your beats of their groove and feel.
 As with a lot of the tips on this list, it’s really worth considering how a human drummer plays, regardless of what genre of music you’re making.
 Even the best drummer in the world won’t be able to play perfectly on the beat all of the time, and it’s often these slight deviations which give drum beats their human feel.
 Also, drummers often purposely play with where their hits are placed in relation to the beat.
 Pushing slightly ahead of the beat will make your drums feel more urgent, while placing the hits slightly behind the beat results in a looser, laidback feel.